attackingzcash/attackingzcash.github.io/anonset/index.md

 not increased or decreased noticeably but stay under 0.5% deviation month to month.
 This is almost certainly automated software by Zcash Sprout fund owners to increase shielded statistics.

+In the 30 days leading up to July 19th 2020, Hush had 40,180 Sapling shielded transactions, just over the amount Zcash claims, of 38,016.
+We remind users that Hush was the very first Zcash Protocol coin to remove the old Sprout addresses, which had a severe [inflation bug CVE-2019-7167](https://myhush.org/sapling/).
+Hush has no Sprout transactions in it's history and in fact almost all Sprout code has been deleted from the Hush codebase, to reduce potential attack surface of future bugs.
+It is the only coin which is able to claim these feats.

 ## Anonymity Set Size

 The *size* of the anonset is a count, and we can measure it at every block with a very simple